By James Stevens, Director and Solicitor, Go To Court Lawyers. Last reviewed 15 April 2026.

 The laws covering drug offences in the ACT are the Criminal Code 2002, the Drugs of Dependence Act 1989, and the Medicines, Poisons and Therapeutic Goods Act 2008.
-Under these Acts, it is an offence to possess, administer (to yourself or someone else), cultivate, sell, give away or exchange illegal drugs.
+Under these Acts, there are criminal offences involving possession, administration, cultivation, sale and supply of illegal drugs.
 This article deals with drug offences in the ACT.

-Offences involving ‘possession’ relate to the custody or control of the drug.
-They do not require that the drug is in the physical possession of a person.
-It is enough if, for example, the drug is found on premises the person controls, or in their car.
+Offences involving ‘possession’ relate to the custody or control of a drug.
+They do not require that the drug is in the physical possession of the accused person.
+It is enough if the drug is found on premises that the person controls.

 Penalties for possession depend upon the type of drug involved and the quantity involved.

 • For a simple cannabis offence, police may choose to issue a Simple Cannabis Offence Notice.
-The penalty is a fine only.
-A Simple Cannabis Offence is possession of up to 50 grams of dried cannabis or two cannabis plants that are not artificially cultivated, provided the police believe the drug is only for personal use.
 If the fine is paid within 60 days, no criminal conviction is recorded.
 If it is not, criminal proceedings are commenced.
 The maximum penalty for a simple offence if dealt with by the court is $150.
-A criminal conviction will also be imposed.
+A criminal conviction will also be recorded.

 • Possession of other controlled drugs carries a maximum penalty of a fine of 50 penalty units and/or two years imprisonment.